 President Mandel has engaged the Williams community in articulating a vision for the college’s future through a strategic planning effort involving faculty, staff, students, alumni, families and friends.
 As one of the early outcomes of the process, Williams became the first school in the nation to launch an all-grant financial aid program.
 The process also gave rise to strategic academic initiatives that will prepare students for a changing world in a manner reflective of Williams’ liberal arts excellence.
-With Dean of the College Marlene Sandstrom, Mandel also supported a major re-envisioning of residential life as a core aspect of students’ education and personal development, and is now looking ahead to consider the ways that the college can teach students to think about wellbeing in an integrated way, incorporating athletics and recreation, mental health and spiritual life in a Williams education, complementing lessons learned from academic work and the experience of living in community.
+Working with successive deans of the college, she subsequently supported a major re-envisioning of residential life as a core aspect of students’ education and personal development, and is now looking ahead to consider the ways that the college can teach students to think about wellbeing in an integrated way, incorporating athletics and recreation, mental health and spiritual life in a Williams education, complementing lessons learned from academic work and the experience of living in community.

 President Mandel has also encouraged educational innovation at Williams, encouraging important conversations about the role of technology and the creative arts in a liberal arts education—issues that will have a vital impact on the college’s future.
 She has also supported faculty-led efforts to advance the curriculum across the humanities, physical and social sciences.
 This includes the creation of interdisciplinary programs like the Williams Global Scholars, and work to realize the full potential of the college’s distinctive Winter Study program.